dugospace/StegHub-Projects/readme.md

 * **"Access denied"**: Resolved by correctly granting permissions to the `admin` user from any host (`%`) on the `tooling` database within the MySQL server.

-This concludes the deployment of the highly available 3-tier web application.
+This concludes the deployment of the highly available 3-tier web application..

 ![Admin Dashboard](./IMAGES/Picture33.png)
 ![](./IMAGES/gg.png)